malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

     ***Currently, Lump-Annealer-Encoding-From-Gate-Circuit/blochsphere is just a copy of Lump-Annealer_Encoding-From-Gate-Circuit/logical.
 It will be modified soon.***

+    File locations are described assuming the base directory is ~/path/to/Lump-Annealer-Encoding-From-Gate-Circuit/blochsphere/

     Truth table could be used to represent position of qubit on Bloch sphere instead of representing a bits logical value which would allow implementation of Hadamard and phase gates.
 This would result in massive truth tables and as such, the best approach would be to determine annealer